-Accident and sickness will protect you against workplace related accidental injury and long-term illness (this will have to be certified by a doctor to claim) while accident sickness and unemployment will protect you against both.
+Accident and sickness will protect you against accidental injury that stops you working and long-term illness (this will have to be certified by a doctor to claim) while accident sickness and unemployment will protect you against both.

 When does the policy pay out and how long do I have to wait before I can claim?